-Credit Simple is part of the illion group of companies. illion has partnered with AlphaBeta to create a weekly economic update, and we think you’ll find it useful in these strange times.
+Credit Simple is part of the illion group of companies. illion has partnered with AlphaBeta to create a fortnightly economic update, and we think you’ll find it useful in these strange times.

 New data released today shows how the Australian Government’s textbook stimulus response offset falling spending in the rest of the economy.

 During the COVID pandemic Australian consumer spending dropped very rapidly – down 21% below normal levels at the height of the pandemic.